-We have selected a nil settlement rate assumption of 10%, a decrease from our previous valuation assumption of 15%.
+We have selected a nil settlement rate assumption of 10%, unchanged from our previous valuation assumption.

 Given the low volume of claims activity for wharf claims, this assumption is highly subjective but is also not material to the overall liability assessment.